dilldylanpickle/ROPcheck/README.md

 # ROPcheck

 ROPcheck is a tool written in bash that helps with identifying useful addresses like libc, system, /bin/sh, etc.
-(Currently only supported on Ubuntu 20.04)
+(Currently only supported on Ubuntu 20.04 and Arch Linux Distributions)

 ## Installation